Political uniform

-Prohibition

 A number of countries have legislation banning the wearing of political uniforms.
-Many also ban members of their police and armed forces from taking part in political activity when in uniform.

 In Germany, political uniforms are forbidden.

-Political uniforms were forbidden in Sweden during the period 1933-2002.
+Political uniforms were forbidden in Sweden during the period 1933–2002.
 The law existed to prevent Nazi groups from wearing uniforms.
 In the United Kingdom, the Public Order Act 1936, passed to control extremist political movements in the 1930s such as the British Union of Fascists, banned the wearing of political uniforms during marches.
 Attempts to legislate against the wearing of political uniform were difficult to implement, due to problems with defining what constitutes political uniform, but also in determining which groups were a threat to public order.
 Though this has rarely arisen in recent decades, in January 2015 the Leader of Britain First Paul Golding was convicted for wearing a political uniform.
 Later in November 2016 the deputy leader of Britain First Jayda Fransen was convicted for wearing a political uniform.